fapapa/fapapa.github.io/resume.md

 ### Full Stack Developer, Orlando’s Catering; Coquitlam, BC — 2004–present

-- Completely wrote and maintained a Ruby on Rails application for creating and managing menus and quotes
+- Write and maintain a Ruby on Rails application for creating and managing menus and quotes
-- Championed use of user stories with non-technical stakeholders
+- Champion use of user stories with non-technical stakeholders
-- Spearheaded initiative to go from in-house physical deployment to AWS cloud deployment, reducing down-time and eliminating need to hire additional technical staff
+- Spearhead initiative to go from in-house physical deployment to AWS cloud deployment, reducing down-time and eliminating need to hire additional technical staff
-- Slashed deployment issues and time by integrating Docker containerization to equalize test/development/production environments
+- Slash deployment issues and time by integrating Docker containerization to equalize test/development/production environments
-- Invigorated stakeholders by turning the user stories developed with them into acceptance/system tests using Gherkin/Cucumber, which they could see failing or passing
+- Invigorate stakeholders by turning the user stories developed with them into acceptance/system tests using Gherkin/Cucumber, which they can see failing or passing
-- Shortened feedback loop and development cycle by implementing only minimum viable changes and deploying immediately, resulting in greater participation and excitement in developing the software by stakeholders and all users
+- Shorten feedback loop and development cycle by implementing only minimum viable changes and deploying immediately, resulting in greater participation and excitement in developing the software by stakeholders and all users
-- Implemented a test-first, behaviour-driven design methodology, resulting in higher willingness to make— and increased confidence in—changes to the software
+- Implement a test-first, behaviour-driven design methodology, resulting in higher willingness to make— and increased confidence in—changes to the software
 - Technology stack: Ruby-on-Rails 5.2, vanilla javascript + jQuery, CSS, AWS,